openharmony/docs/en/application-dev/reference/apis/js-apis-dataAbilityHelper.md

 });
 ```

-### delete
+## DataAbilityHelper.delete

 delete(uri: string, predicates: dataAbility.DataAbilityPredicates): Promise\<number>

 Deletes one or more data records from the database.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.FAModel
+**System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

 **Parameters**